Gflame/react-native-route-example/README.md

 # react-native-route-example
-Example to make a simple app route in react-ntive for IOS
+Example to make a simple app route in react-native for IOS

 Affter install and setup your project